 - Sitters may be interested in table foods, but aren’t developmentally ready for them yet.

+When introducing new foods to your baby, it’s important to keep your Sitter’s nutrition and in mind.
 Your baby may want to try the foods that she sees her family eating, even though she may have just started eating solid foods.
 But she’s not ready for table foods just yet…

 Baby's main dish